Ranked Choice Voting

 Where seats are elected in multi-seat, at-large elections, ranked-choice voting will make the results more proportional and hence more representative of the voters.

-Where seats are elected in single-seat districts, ranked-choice voting eliminates the need for holding run-off elections, reducing costs for candidates — as well as the public that must pay to conduct the elections, and making it easier for voters to express their will by only having to vote once.
+Where seats are elected in single-seat districts, ranked-choice voting eliminates the need for holding run-off elections.
+This (i) reduces campaign costs for candidates as well as for the public that must pay to conduct the elections, (ii) allows public financing dollars to go further because they only have to apply to a single election, (iii) ensures that decisions on who to elect are held in higher and more diverse voter turnout general elections instead of lower turnout and less diverse primary elections, and (iv) makes it easier for voters to express their will by only having to vote once.

-Ranked choice voting is already in use in Alameda and San Francisco counties, and in other cities and counties around the United States. (see videos to right)
+Ranked choice voting is already in use in Alameda and San Francisco counties in the Bay Area, and in other cities and counties around the United States. (see videos to right)

 Ranked-Choice Voting in San Francisco, California